 Identity of related parties

 The Bank has related party relationships with its shareholders and affiliates, directors and executive officers.
-The Bank's sole shareholder is Calik Finansal Hizmetler, which is owned by Calik Holding at 100% as at 31 December 2011.
-ALBtelecom Sh.a., Eagle Mobile Sh.a., Aktifbank and GAP Pazarlama FZE are controlled by Calik Holding.
+The Bank's sole shareholder is Calik Finansal Hizmetler, which is owned by Calik Holding at 100% as at 31 December 2012.